bbauska/CAD101en/README.md

 -   Red: No support

-Edge, Chrome, and Opera browsers are green, meaning they support the \< input type= 'date' \> element.
+Edge, Chrome, and Opera browsers are green, meaning they support the &lt;
+input type= 'date' &gt; element.

-Internet Explorer and Safari browsers are red, meaning they do not support the type ='date'\> element.
+Internet Explorer and Safari browsers are red, meaning they do not support the type ='date'&gt; element.

 Support levels change as developers of browsers add new features, so check back frequently to see if the features you require are supported.